-Our doctors sometimes require diagnosis verification in Israel in order to prescribe a suitable treatment.
+In some cases our doctors require diagnosis verification in Israel in order to prescribe a proper treatment.

 Having received reports of an Israeli laboratory and Israeli radiologists, our doctor will prescribe the proper treatment based on reliable data.
-An accurate diagnosis helps doctors to determine the optimal treatment strategy, using their many years of experience.
+An accurate diagnosis helps doctors to determine the optimal treatment strategy.

-Many our international patients or their attending physicians also turn to us for help in diagnosis verification without coming to Israel, but by sending pathology blocks, slides and CDs for revision.
+Many our international patients or their attending physicians address to us for help in diagnosis verification without coming to Israel, but by sending pathology blocks, slides and CDs for revision.

-If you want to verify the diagnosis in Israel, please send your request, medical files and CDs.
+If you want to verify your diagnosis in Israel, please send your request, medical files and CDs.

 Why is it important to verify the diagnosis in Israel?

 CDs and Images Revision

 As the field of imaging is developing rapidly, it becomes more complex and is in a constant process of dividing into increasingly narrow specialties – PET CT, various MRI protocols, invasive radiology, cardiac CT, skeletal imaging and many others.